keikoproj/governor/pkg/reaper/README.md

 #### Completed and Failed pods

-By using the flags `--reap-completed` and `--reap-failed` you can allow pod-reaper to delete pods marked completed or failed, while the respective flags `--reap-completed-after` and `--reap-failed-after` will set the time threshold for doing that.
+By using the flags `--reap-completed` and `--reap-failed` you can allow pod-reaper to delete pods marked completed or failed, while the respective flags `--reap-completed-after` and `--reap-failed-after` will set the time threshold for the deletion.

 This is helpful when wanting to automatically clean up these pods across your cluster to avoid load on API Server by controllers that list / operate on pods.

 A pod is determined to be completed / failed by it's `Status.Phase`, and the threshold is calculated by looking at when the last container exited. so if you use the default thresholds, these pods will be considered reapable 4 hrs after the last container exited (given the phase of the pod is completed/failed).